-April 15 to the 21 marks National Volunteer Week in Canada.
-Louise Kovacs hails from Mission, BC.
+Taking place every April, National Volunteer Week is a time to recognize and celebrate Canadians who volunteer.
+One such volunteer, Louise Kovacs, hails from Mission, BC.
 Her mother, Anne, lives with dementia.

 Thanks to my mother, I learned the values of being a volunteer at a young age.
 She set up a soup kitchen at my elementary school, ensuring that my classmates coming to school without lunch wouldn’t go hungry.
 When my brother and sister and I joined the Cubs, Brownies, and Girl Guides, my mother volunteered as a leader.
 She canvassed for various charities.
 She was always quick to help whenever someone asked.

 Why did she do this?
 My mother enjoyed being involved in her community.
 She enjoyed meeting new people, learning new skills and being part of something.
 She didn’t have a lot of money, but she was always willing to donate her time.

 Though she was upset that she didn’t have more money to give to her kids, my mother gave us something much more valuable.
 She taught us her beliefs that supported her volunteering—to care for other people; to fight for what we believe in; to be happy with the things that we have; to give back to others in our community.
 She taught us that all people have value and deserves to be treated with respect.

 I took her beliefs to heart.
 In high school, I volunteered for a fundraiser.
 One of my friends and I found sponsors and walked twenty-five miles to raise money.
 I remember how tired and sore we felt at the end of the walk, but I also remember how proud I felt that we achieved our goals and helped people in need.
 It was the beginning of more than fifty years of volunteer work that I continue today.

 When my mother was diagnosed with dementia, I learned as much as I could about the disease, so I could help her and others.
 By learning more about the challenges that people with dementia face, I hoped that I could help them as well as educate others about the disease.